COSCS340/QuantifyingCorruption/proposal.md

 - Roles
  - Heroku Integrator
  - Model Designer

 ### Karnauch, Andrey
+Student at UT, majoring in Computer Science with a minor in cyber security.
+- Skills
+  - C/C++, Python, LaTeX
+  - Little experience with web development
+  - New to most of the tools used in this project
+- Roles
+  - Assigned: Templates and styling
+  - Fixed role at the start, fill in as needed

 ### Lifferth, William
 William Lifferth is a student at the University of Tennessee studying computer science and machine learning.
 He is the president of the VolHacks Hackathon and the UTK Machine Learning club.
 - Skills